aremzy03/incel-e-sign-web-app/README.md

 When a user signs, the backend embeds the provided signature image directly onto the original PDF at the specified coordinates using ReportLab overlays merged via PyPDF.
 The signed PDF is stored at `/media/signed_docs/{envelope_id}_signed.pdf` and its path is recorded on the `Document` as `signed_file_url`.

 Notes:
-- Placement expects PDF points (origin at bottom-left).
+- Placement uses UI convention coordinates (origin at top-left) which are automatically converted to PDF coordinates (origin at bottom-left).
 If placement fields are not provided, defaults are applied.
 - If the original PDF is stored remotely or not accessible on disk in the current environment, embedding may be skipped, but the signing workflow still completes.
 The `signed_file_url` will only be set when embedding succeeds.